YoganandaNaidu/valigator/README.md

 ];

 // Important Notes:
-//  1. 'userName', 'firstName', 'lastName', 'creditCardNumber' and 'addressPINCode' are our
+//  1. 'loginId', 'name', 'creditCardNumber' and 'addressPINCode' are our **fields** of
-//     **fields** of interest
+//     interest
 //  2.
-Field names are case-sensitive: 'userName' is not the same as 'username'
+Field names are case-sensitive: 'loginId' is not the same as 'loginid'
 //  3.
 Important understanding about filters:
 //     a.
 Sanitization filters will modify input, and will never emit errors
 //     b.
 Validation filters will never modify input, but can emit errors
 //  4.
 The order of running filters is as follows:
 //     a.
-All sanitizations first (if they exist) in order: 'userName' to 'addressPINCode'
+All sanitizations first (if they exist) in order: 'loginId' to 'addressPINCode'
 //     b.
-Then all validations (if they exist) in order:  'userName' to 'addressPINCode'
+Then all validations (if they exist) in order:  'loginId' to 'addressPINCode'
 //  5.
 If there are validation errors, they will be reported in exactly the same order, so
 //     if you want some errors to be reported higher than the others, place the field higher
 //  6.
 You can use the following keywords interchangeably, whatever makes you comfortable: